Manolo Hierro

 Manuel "Manolo" Ruiz Hierro (born 8 February 1962) is a Spanish former professional footballer who played as a central defender.

 He amassed La Liga totals of 175 matches and seven goals over ten seasons, representing mainly Tenerife (four years) and Málaga (three).

 Playing career

 Born in Vélez-Málaga, Andalusia, Hierro started playing professionally with local CD Málaga, but only totalled 26 games for the first team in his first five seasons, also suffering La Liga relegation in the last one.
 After one more year in the Segunda División, he joined Real Valladolid of the top division.

-After helping the Castile and León side finish eighth in his second season, with one of the best defensive records in the competition (38 matches, 34 goals), Hierro signed for FC Barcelona, but only lasted a few months in Catalonia, moving to Real Betis on loan.
-Suffering top-flight relegation with the Verdiblancos, he subsequently joined CD Tenerife– also in the top tier and on loan – and retired from football at 32, having amassed professional totals of 206 games and 11 goals.
+After helping the Castile and León side finish eighth in his second season, with one of the best defensive records in the competition (38 matches, 34 goals), Hierro signed for Barcelona, but only lasted a few months in Catalonia, moving to Real Betis on loan.
+Suffering top-flight relegation with the Verdiblancos, he subsequently joined Tenerife– also in the top tier and on loan – and retired from football at 32, having amassed professional totals of 206 games and 11 goals.